PyCQA/redbaron/docs/tuto.rst

 And *voilà*, you now know how to navigate the tree by attributes without having to read any documentation!

+If you're curious about the :file:`identifiers` outputted by the :file:`.help()` method, read on to the next section.

 And one last thing: by default :file:`.help()` stops at a certain "deepness level" and displays :file:`...` instead of going further.
 To avoid that, simply pass an integer that indicates the "deepness level"